shakes76/PatternAnalysis-2023/recognition/README.md

 The ISIC 2017 data set, available at https://challenge.isic-archive.com/data/#2017 consists of 2000 lesion images in JPEG format with 2000 corresponding binary masks in PNG format for the train set.

 ## Data Preprocessing:
 Images where read using PIL and converted to tensors with lesion images in RGB format and masks as greyscale.
-All images where resized to 128x128 to reduce training time and memory consumption.
+All images where normalized and resized to 128x128 to reduce training time and memory consumption.

 ## Model:
 The Improved UNet uses the architecture shown in the diagram below:

 *figure 2: improved UNet model architecture[^1]*
 ![Improved UNet network architecture](readme_images/improved_unet_architecture.PNG) Much like the original UNet, the improved UNet architecture consists of an encoder and a decoder, joined by skip connections.
 The encoder uses stride 2 convolution to reduce the spatial dimensions of the data and extract features and the decoder upscales the input while reducing the number of feature maps to produce the binary segmentation mask.
 The features extracted from the encoder encode high level information like which parts of the image contain a mole, while the skip connections add spatial information to the layers in the decoder, allowing it to produce a more detailed segmentation mask.